Owen Sound Attack: Players

+Owen Sound Platers award winners

 Andrew Brunette won the 1992–93 Eddie Powers Memorial Trophy as the top scorer in the OHL with 62 Goals, 100 Assists and 162 Points.
 He also tied for the Canadian Hockey League's scoring lead.
 Brunette was selected by the Washington Capitals 174th overall in the 7th round of 1993 NHL Entry Draft.

 Jamie Storr was the 1993–94 OHL Goaltender of the Year.
 Storr was the starting goalie for back-to-back World Junior Hockey Championship Gold medals in 1993 and 1994.
 In the 1994 NHL Entry Draft he became what was then the highest-drafted goaltender overall in NHL history, by the Los Angeles Kings, 7th overall.

 Dan Snyder, a former captain of the Owen Sound Platers, had his number 14 retired by the Owen Sound Attack in 2003.
 He is remembered in Owen Sound for his leadership on and off the ice.
 Snyder was twice voted his team's Humanitarian of the Year.
 Snyder died from injuries suffered in a vehicular accident in 2003 after just beginning his NHL career with the Atlanta Thrashers, and the Ontario Hockey League renamed its Humanitarian of the Year award posthumously in his honour.

+Owen Sound Attack award winners

 NHL alumni

 Alumni of the Owen Sound Attack who played in the National Hockey League (NHL).